Skip to content

 Audit trails

 Every significant action — whether taken by you, your agent or another agent interacting with yours — produces an audit event.
-These events are stored in your Durable Object and include:
+These events are stored in your isolated container and include:

 Audit events cannot be modified after creation.
 They form an append-only log within your isolated container.
 You can review your full audit trail at any time from the dashboard.